durandaltheta/hermesconcurrencyengine/memory.md

 extern hce::config::memory::cache::info& hce::config::memory::cache::info::get();
 ```

-The user can either modify the `cmake` defines or implement a custom `get()`.
+The user can either modify the `cmake` defines or implement and link a custom `hce::config::memory::cache::info::get()`.
 The default implementation provides different caching configurations based on the type of thread that needs the cache.
 For example, the thread running the `hce::scheduler` returned by `hce::scheduler::global()` is expected to have the highest memory reuse burden of any system thread, and is given due consideration.

 Custom implementations of `info()` provide the opportunity for fine-grained control of the cache.
 For example, if the user determines that a few buckets needs a much higher (or lower) byte limit, they can implement the *exact* bucket limits and block size values in their implementation.